Pain · Mittelstand

 What this work does not include.

 No legal services.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
-No M&A advisory.
+No M&A transaction advice.
 These belong with counsel on both sides of the corridor.
 The firm works inside the parameters they set.
 When a marketing decision carries legal or tax implications, the firm flags it and defers before execution.

 If the US meetings keep ending in "this is impressive" and the next email is silence, describe the file.

-Start the conversation
+Start the inquiry

-Start the conversation
+Start the inquiry